Marvelous Marvin Hagler: Death

 On March 13, 2021, Hagler's wife, Kay, announced that he had died of natural causes at his home in New Hampshire at the age of 66.
 His son James said his father was taken to a New Hampshire hospital after experiencing chest pains and difficulty breathing.

 Honoring and respecting what Hagler would have wanted, his widow, Kay, stated that his family was not thinking about organizing a funeral as ”Marvin hated funerals”.

-Following his death a public memorial was then held in Brockton Massachusetts at Rocky Marciano Stadium, The event was kept at a capacity of 3,000 people and speeches were given by the likes of Bernard Hopkins, Stephen A. Smith, Al Bernstein, along with various members of the Hagler family.
+Following his death, a public memorial was held in Brockton, Massachusetts, at Rocky Marciano Stadium.
+The event was limited to a capacity of 3,000 people, and speeches were given by Bernard Hopkins, Stephen A. Smith, Al Bernstein, and various members of the Hagler family.
 Mickey Ward and Vinny Pazienza were also in attendance.
-During the event Governor Charlie Baker, proclaimed May 23, 2021, as Marvelous Marvin Hagler Day in the city and the entire state of Massachusetts and the proclamation was read aloud at the event.
+During the event, Governor Charlie Baker proclaimed May 23, 2021 as Marvelous Marvin Hagler Day in the city and the entire state of Massachusetts; the proclamation was read aloud at the event.

-Many tributes came in from numerous celebrity’s and members of the boxing community such as Oscar De La Hoya, Barry McGuigan, and Sugar Ray Leonard.
+Many tributes came in from numerous celebrities and members of the boxing community such as Oscar De La Hoya, Barry McGuigan, and Sugar Ray Leonard.